sourcegraph/about/blogposts/2022/notebooks-ci.md

 1. Run types, which are determined by branch naming conventions, tags, and environment variables; and
 2. Diff types, which are determined by what files have been changed in a given branch.

 I created notebooks for Run types and Diff types so that Sourcegraph developers can see them in action and in the code.
-The Notebook for Run types includes both a search that shows Run types in the codebase and a search for RunTypeMatcher, which further shows how each RunType declares the conditions under which it should be used.
+The notebook for Run types includes both a search that shows Run types in the codebase and a search for RunTypeMatcher, which further shows how each RunType declares the conditions under which it should be used.

 Our static CI documentation now contains living documentation–code pulled directly from the current state of the codebase, complete with hover tooltips and jump-to-definition for an IDE-like experience–enabling developers to understand these concepts in theory and in practice.
 The end result is that our developers will spend fewer hours onboarding and combing through documentation for up-to-date information.